 - Savory Scallops: After removing from the oven, sprinkle the scallops with a pinch of your favorite steak seasoning salt and freshly ground black pepper.

 - Chive Citrus Bacon Scallops – Just after removing from the oven, squeeze a fresh lemon on the scallops.
 Garnish with finely chopped chives.

 Here’s the easy recipe:

-- Arrange your oven rack in the top position and heat the broiler to high.
-Broil the appetizers, turning several times, until scallops are opaque throughout and bacon is browned evenly on all sides.
-This may take approximately 8 to 10 minutes depending on the thickness of the bacon, the size of the scallops and your broiler's temperature.
+- Arrange your oven rack in the top position and preheat the broiler to high.
+Broil the appetizers, turning once halfway through cooking, until scallops are opaque throughout and bacon is browned evenly on all sides.
+This may take approximately 8 to 12 minutes depending on the thickness of the bacon, the size of the scallops and your broiler's temperature.

 - Remove from the pan, arrange on a tray or platter and serve.
+(Tip: You can replace the toothpicks with fresh ones if they were blackened during cooking.)
 Yield: 24 appetizers.